-This research raised the topic of the teacher's experience in using the TPR method in learning English in the classroom and how the students respond to the method.
+This research raises the topic of the teacher's experience in using the TPR method in the classroom and how the students respond to the method.
 Narrative inquiry was taken as a research design in this study because this design is quite relevant to the topic that the writer wants to explore.
 From the data collection process, of the six indicators of interview questions asked, on the indicator of questions about experience, the teacher felt the TPR method was good enough to be applied to learning with students in class.

-The teacher also feels quite memorable in using the TPR method because made students more enthusiastic about learning English and made it easier for the teacher to teach and also for students in understanding the material being studied.
+The teacher also feels quite memorable in using the TPR method because it made students more enthusiastic about learning English.
+Also, it easier for the teacher to teach as well as for students in understanding the material being studied.
 In using the TPR method, the teacher also did not feel that she had a significant problem.
-The problem is felt the teacher is very tired because the teacher has to communicate a lot with students.
+The problem felt by the teacher is the tiredness because the teacher has to communicate a lot with students.

-The advantages felt by the teacher in using this TPR method include the TPR method is that it is easier for young learners to increase their vocabulary.
+The advantages felt by the teacher in using this TPR method due to its practicality for young learners to increase their vocabulary.
 Students become more motivated because of the interesting learning done in class.
-The TPR method was also quite effectively applied as a learning medium for young learners because the enthusiasm of students in learning is quite visible and makes the class not monotonous.
+The TPR method was also quite good used as a learning medium for young learners because the enthusiasm of students in learning is quite visible and does not make the class monotonous.